franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

 - Finish group logic:
+  - Rework and optimize create_instance_via_consumer() function
+  and the consumer as well.
   - Creating groups.
   - Leaving groups.
   - Deleting groups (Only can be done by an admin)